chelletest/qa-energy-imbalance-sandbox-playwright/README.md

 # QA Test — Operational Control Sandbox

 A self-contained demo application built to showcase **Playwright test automation** against a realistic operational-data scenario for an independent energy supplier: catching a PPA generation shortfall before it becomes a commercial supply imbalance.
+The test suite runs automatically on every push via GitHub Actions.

 > **This is an isolated sandbox app with mock data.** It is not
 > connected to any production system, real energy grid, or real